TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-vnetpeeringdisconnected.md

 To resolve this issue, delete this Virtual Network Peering link and then [recreate the connection](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-peering):

-1. Sign in to the [Azure portal](http://portal.azure.com).
+1. Sign in to the [Azure portal](http://portal.azure.com)
-2. Select All Services > Virtual networks.
+2. Select All Services > Virtual networks
-3. Select the Virtual Network associated with the virtual network Peering.
+3. Select the Virtual Network associated with the virtual network Peering
-4. Click **Peerings** and select the virtual network Peering.
+4. Click **Peerings** and select the virtual network Peering
-5. Delete the virtual network peering.
+5. Delete the virtual network peering
-6. Recreate the connection.
+6. Recreate the connection